oncomouse/andrewpilsch-blog/source/2017-06-13-my-dhsi-2018-course-description.html.markdown

 I am *very* excited to share this course with the DH community and hope you'll consider taking it!

-The class will meet during the second week (June 11-15, 2018) of DHSI.
+The class will meet during the first week (June 4-8, 2018) of DHSI.
 If you are interested, please get in touch (either via email or [Twitter](https://twitter.com/oncomouse)).

 <hr style="width: 60%">